 2024.
 Recruiter SaaS goes live as the internal platform JMS uses to run its own desk.
 Resume parsing, candidate matching, pipeline tracking, automated outreach, all built around a private firm-and-jobs index that refreshes overnight.
 Placement desk runs on it daily.

 2026 Q1.
-The Client Data Index is spun out as a B2B product.
+The index is spun out as a B2B product under the placement.solutions Hiring Index brand.
 The same graph that drives the recruiting platform now ships as developer endpoints, scheduled feeds, and bulk extracts under api.placement.solutions.
 Recruiter SaaS continues as the reference customer that proves the data is good enough to run a revenue-generating practice on.

 Pricing is on the page.
 Every tier, every cap, every overage rate is published before you talk to us.
 The category trained buyers to expect a sales call and a custom quote.
 We do not run that play.